OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 - name [String]
   - working title
   - designation for POSH, standard or purchased component
+- image [URL]
+  - URL to a meaningful picture of this module
 - owner [String]
   - organisation/individual behind the hardware design
 - language [String]